LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 If you are already using LiveEngage for chat, the original code snippet you implemented on your website will apply to web messaging as well - no additional action is needed.

 If you’re adding web messaging for the first time, you’ll need to grab the LiveEngage tag and ask a developer to incorporate it into every page of your website.
-For more information how how to do this, [click here]().
+For more information how how to do this, [click here](getting-started-add-the-liveperson-tag-to-your-website.html).

 ### Engagement attributes

 Engagement attributes help brands to **collect more in-depth information about visitors**, such as products viewed, errors encountered and more.
-To collect visitor information from your web engagements, you first need to configure your engagement attributes.
-For more information on individual engagement attributes, you can refer to the developers community.
+To collect visitor information from your web engagements, you first need to [configure your engagement attributes](data-reporting-engagement-attributes-setting-up-engagement-attributes.html).
+For more information on individual engagement attributes, you can refer to the [Developers Community](https://developers.liveperson.com/messaging-interactions-api-engagement-attributes.html).

 ### Conversion tracking

 If you are planning to create messaging campaigns tailored for tracking sales and conversions, ensure you define the following settings (can be found on the campaigns settings footnote).

 1. Define your Currency - you can define what currently you would like to track your sales and conversions in.
 This currency will reflect in your reports.
-For more info, watch this video
+For more info, watch this video.
 2. Cross session period - Often your consumers will not purchase on the first visit to your website.
 You can define how long a ‘cross session’ applies.
 For example, a cross session of 2 weeks means that if a consumer visited your site, had a messaging conversation, and came back to purchase only 2 weeks later - that sale will be attributed as a conversion following that specific conversation.
 3. Conversion Attribution model: In the case that more than one agent or bot handled the conversation, define who should get the conversion.
 First agent?
 Last agent?
 Split?